MicrosoftEdge/WebView2Feedback/specs/FamilySafety.md

 /// Additional options used to create WebView2 Environment.
 [uuid(D0965AC5-11EB-4A49-AA1A-C8E9898F80AF), object, pointer_default(unique)]
 interface ICoreWebView2EnvironmentOptions3 : IUnknown {
+  /// `IsFamilySafetyEnabled` property is to enable/disable family safety feature.
+  /// It is `FALSE` by default.
+  /// When `IsFamilySafetyEnabled` is `TRUE` WebView2 provides the same Family Safety
+  /// functionality as the Edge browser.
   /// Family Safety is a set of features available on Windows for managing children Internet
   /// priviliges.
 Microsoft account may be linked to have a family relationship, with adults
   /// and children.
 Adults have certain managements options over the children in their family,
   /// where each option is applied per-child.
 Edge browser provide the following options:
   /// Activity reporting, Web filtering and SafeSearch.
-Please see https://support.microsoft.com/en-us/account-billing/getting-started-with-microsoft-family-safety-b6280c9d-38d7-82ff-0e4f-a6cb7e659344 for more
+Please see
-  /// details on each feature.
+  /// https://aka.ms/EdgeFamilySafetyFeatureOverview for more details on each feature.
-  /// When `IsFamilySafetyEnabled` is `TRUE` WebView2 provides the same Family Safety
-  /// functionality as the Edge browser.
-  /// `IsFamilySafetyEnabled` property is to enable/disable family safety feature.
-  /// It is `FALSE` by default.
   [propget] HRESULT IsFamilySafetyEnabled([out, retval] BOOL* value);
   /// Sets the `IsFamilySafetyEnabled` property.
-  [propput] HRESULT IsFamilySafetyEnabled([in] BOOL value);
+  [propput] HRESULT IsFamilySaFetyEnabled([in] BOOL value);

+  /// `GetFamilySafetyAllowedUris` and `SetFamilySafetyAllowedUris` allow developers to get and set
+  /// the list of URIs that will be allowed by the Family Safety filter even when in Block All mode.
+  /// Each uri need to be added to the list indivually even with the same domain.
+No prefix needed
+  /// for the uri.
+Eg: `bing.com`.
   /// Family Safety provides web filtering control in two modes: Allow-all and Block-all.
 In
   /// Allow-all mode, only sites that are blocked by the parents will be blocked.
 In
   /// blocked-all mode, only allowed sites that are allowed by the parents are allowed.
 In this
   /// scenario, apps using WebView2 will have their content blocked if enabled Family Safety in WebView2.
-  /// `SetFamilySafetyAllowedUris` provide the ability to add app content sites to an override
-  /// list and allow app contents to go through in Block All Mode.
-Parents still have control
-  /// to override those sites.
-  /// Each uri need to be added to the list indivually even with the same domain.
-No prefix needed
-  /// for the uri.
-Eg: `bing.com`.
+  /// Please see https://aka.ms/EdgeFamilySafetyContentFiltering for more details.
   /// \snippet AppWindow.cpp CoreWebView2FamilySafety
   HRESULT GetFamilySafetyAllowedUris([out] UINT32* uriCounts, [out] LPWSTR** lists);
   HRESULT SetFamilySafetyAllowedUris([in] UINT32 urisCount, [in] LPCWSTR* uris);